 Design difference between the two wetsuits

-Scuba diving wetsuits are much better designed to prevent water from entering compared with surf suits since they have a tighter fit around the neck and wrists.
+Scuba diving wetsuits are much better designed to prevent water from entering compared with surf suits since they have tighter fit around the neck wrist and ankles.

 The neoprene material of scuba wetsuits is able to resist water pressure better than most fabric.
 Surfing suits usually do not need this type of resistance because they are often just a thin layer on the skin that can be easily removed in case there’s too much water pressure.